End of Life Care for Patients with Disorders of Consciousness

 12. What diagnostic tool is helpful in determining if a patient is in a Vegetative State or Minimally Conscious State?

-13. Identify why the Functional near-infrared spectroscopy is a beneficial diagnostic tool?
+13. Identify why Functional near-infrared spectroscopy is a beneficial diagnostic tool.

-14. Which rating scale assists in determining how long recovery may take, along with tracking progress in patients with Traumatic Brain Injuries?
+14. Which rating scale assists in determining how long recovery may take and tracking progress in patients with Traumatic Brain Injuries?

 15. Differentiate between an acute care setting and an acute rehabilitation hospital setting.